dtcxzyw/clang-i18n/README.md

 ### Machine Translation with Large Language Models

-This project supports using large model services based on OpenAI API for translation, and the specific configuration method is as follows:
+This project supports using LLM with OpenAI-compatible APIs for translation, and the specific configuration method is as follows:

 ```bash
 # Install dependencies